botter-live/botter.live-Android/README.md

 <strong>Note</strong>

-You can edit the initial customizations paramters at runtime using `Botter.client()` (i.e. when changing your app language and want to change BOTTER accordingly) like below :
+You can edit the initial customizations parameters at runtime using `Botter.client()` (i.e. when changing your app language and want to change BOTTER accordingly) like below :

 ```